- UChicago Medicine AdventHealth

 Coronavirus variants tend to have similar symptoms, but there are some notable differences, and the severity of symptoms is unique to each person.

-- Symptoms typically develop between two to five days after a person is exposed to the virus, and they typically last a few days to a few weeks
+- Symptoms typically develop between two and five days after a person is exposed to the virus, and they typically last a few days to a few weeks

 - Common symptoms include dry cough, fatigue, fever, sore throat, body aches, headache, loss of taste or smell, rash on skin, or discoloration of fingers or toes